iputusukma-book/iputusukma-book.github.io/finecon_ols.md

 * Albeit one of the coefficients are statistically significant (all p-values > 0.05), meaning we cannot confidently say these differences are real rather than random noise.
 Moreover, we fail to reject H₀.
 * The Monday return is negative in point estimate at -0.0001974, but not statistically significant with p-value 0.736.
 So, there's no strong evidence that Monday return is truly negative.
-* Furthermmore, we also fail to reject H₀ for Friday return.
+* Furthermore, we also fail to reject H₀ for Friday return.
 The Friday return is positive in estimate at 0.0002241, but not statistically significant with p-value 0.788.
 So, there's no strong evidence that Friday return is truly positive.